What is 3D Printing?

 Directed Energy Deposition

+With directed energy deposition (DED) 3D printing, machines use a powder or wire source material and heat it upon contact with the exterior of an object.
 DED 3D printers exclusively use metal source composites.
 While powder metal allows for more precision work, wires offer more efficient use of the metal material.
-DED methods are most commonly used to repair established parts, although sometimes used to print new components.
+DED methods are most commonly used to repair existing parts, although sometimes used to print new components.

 Outfit Your 3D Printing Needs with Carbon